Quickstart

 3. Get testing funds

-2. Select Balance from the menu.
+1. Select Entropy Faucet from the main menu.

 Next, you’ll register your account on the Entropy network.